antshiv/AeroDynControlRig/docs/DOCUMENTATION_UPDATE.md

 ### For Yourself (Future Reference)
 1. "How do I style a button?" → Check `src/gui/style.h` docs
 2. "What does glBufferData do?" → Check `gpu_pipeline.md`
-3. "How are panels like React?" → Check `web_analogy.md`
+3. "How are panels like JavaScript components?" → Check `web_analogy.md`

 ### For Teaching Others
 1. Show them the web analogy guide